movaco/spring-boot-aws-multi-tenant-rest-api/README.md

 java -jar target/server.jar
 ```
 which will start the application on **port 5000**

-The swagger-ui will be available at [http://localhost:5000/swagger-ui.html]()
+The swagger-ui of the REST Api will be available at [http://localhost:5000/swagger-ui.html]()

 ### User Roles

 As listed in `de.movaco.server.security.Roles` there are two special user types:

   * SUPER_ADMIN: super-administrator who is allowed to create a new tenant.
-Super administrators need to be in the **superAdmins** within the cognito user pool.
+Super administrators need to be member of the **superAdmins** group within the cognito user pool.
   * ADMIN: administrator of a specific tenant.
 This user is allowed to create or delete users.
-Administrators need to be in the **admins**  group within the cognito user pool.
+Administrators need to be member of the **admins** group within the cognito user pool.
   * USER: all authenticated users

 ### Create a tenant